Soma Weiss Student Research Day

 Seconr Prize: Lisa Rotenstein: A Patient-Centered, Electronic Care Planning Tool that Facilitates Team-Based Care and Patient Engagement

-The day begins with a poster session in the Tosteson Medical Education Center Atrium from 1:00 to 3:00 pm, followed by a reception.
-From 4:00 to 5:15 pm, four to five students, selected by the Faculty Committee on Scholarship in Medicine, deliver oral presentations on their research.
+The day begins with a poster session in the Tosteson Medical Education Center Atrium from 1:00 to 3:00 pm, followed by the oral presentations and a reception.
+Four to five students, selected by the Faculty Committee on Scholarship in Medicine, deliver oral presentations on their research.

 In addition, the following prizes are awarded for the best student posters:

 - Elizabeth D. Hay Prize for Basic Science Research

 - Judah Folkman Prize for Clinical/Translational Science Research